Senior Research Scientist for NOAA Earth System Research Laboratories

 - Ph.
 D., Atmospheric and Oceanic Sciences, University of Colorado, 2007

 - B.S., Chemistry and Mathematics, Univesity of Puget Sound, 1997

 Dr. Matthew Shupe is a research scientists with the Cooperative Institute for Research in Environmental Sciences at the University of Colorado and NOAA Earth System Research Laboratories.
-Since the late 1990s his research focus has been largely on Arctic cloud and atmospheric processes and their interactions with the surface, primarily using ground- and aircraft-based observations.
+Since the late 1990s his research has focused largely on Arctic cloud and atmospheric processes and their interactions with the surface, primarily using ground- and aircraft-based observations.
 Field work has been a major element of this research, including work at numerous Arctic field stations, atop the Greenland Ice Sheet, in mountain environments, and aboard icebreakers in the Arctic sea ice.
-Matthew is co-Lead of the NOAA-ESRL-PSD Polar Observations and Processes research team, a working group chair for the Department of Energy Atmospheric System Research Program, and sits on the U.S. Study of Environmental Arctic Change (SEARCH) Observing Change Panel.
-He is currently a lead member of a research consortium that is designing and advocating for MOSAiC, a yearlong international observational and modeling initiative in the central Arctic ice pack that will focus on coupled processes among the Arctic atmosphere, sea ice, ocean, and ecosystem.
+Matthew is a member of the PSL Cryosphere Processes research team, a member of the DOE Biological and Environmental Research Advisory Committee, and a Mercator Fellow associated with a large German transregional program focused on Arctic Amplification.
+He is co-coordinator of the Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition, a yearlong international observational and modeling initiative in the central Arctic ice pack that targetted the coupled processes linking the changing Arctic atmosphere, sea ice, ocean, and ecosystem.
 For more information check out "Five Questions for Matthew Shupe" at https://connections.cu.edu/spotlights/five-questions-matthew-shupe.

 CECA connects and creates a supportive environment for graduate students and postdocs who come from various academic units to do research in CIRES.